-SITHFAB002/SITHGAM001 Provide Responsible Service of Alcohol/Gambling Package (currently unavailable)
+SITHFAB002/SITHGAM001 Provide Responsible Service of Alcohol / Gambling Package (Coming Soon)

 QHA offers this training package (both courses) mainly in an online format but also in a face-to-face training environment, for schools in particular.
 The focus of these two courses is the sale and service of alcohol/gambling according to relevant Queensland regulations, licensing requirements and responsible service of alcohol or gambling principles.
 This includes how to identify minors or unduly intoxicated or disorderly patrons, which can result in a refusal of service, and identification and assistance to customers who may have a potential problem gambling issue.
 Course assessments include providing evidence of a refusal of service, amongst other things, in a simulated industry environment (RSA).